about

 100K followers. verified. signed to a talent agency. i was 16 and making money from livestreams.

-got to Northeastern. found the startup world and honestly never looked back.
+got to Northeastern and stepped back from posting to focus on college. found the startup world and honestly never looked back.

 ran IDEA, Northeastern's venture accelerator. started Pitch-A-Thon because boston needed one.

-joined FoundersEdge as a VC analyst. started making content about what i was learning inside venture.
+joined FoundersEdge. started making content about what i was learning inside venture.